Nico Echavarria betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Nico Echavarria finished second with a score of 16-under in his most recent appearance at this tournament.
+Nico Echavarria finished second at 16-under in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on claiming his first victory at the 2026 Sony Open in Hawaii.
+15-18 with his sights set on claiming his first victory in the 2026 Sony Open in Hawaii.

 Echavarria's recent history at the Sony Open in Hawaii